 Final Words

-That concludes my list of the top ESG funds along with their salient features.
-Remember, the funds with the highest or lowest price tags don’t have to be the best options for you.
+That concludes my list of the top ESG funds and their salient features.
+Remember, the funds with the highest or lowest price tags don’t have to be your best options.

 Instead, in the case of ESG funds, it all depends on your personal preferences.
 Assess each fund based on the mission you have in mind so that you can make the difference you want with your investment.